Wednesday, January 9, 2013

 The Swedish censors wouldn't have it

-Keating conveniently has a beautiful sister (it was to have been Maureen O'Sullivan but she couldn't so the part went to Mary Howard, whose only Western credentials are this and a Purple Sage the same year) for Billy to woo, though she is engaged to Brian Donlevy, and here we come to one major weakness of this movie.
+Keating conveniently has a beautiful sister for Billy to woo (it was to have been Maureen O'Sullivan but she couldn't so the part went to Mary Howard, whose only Western credentials are this and a Purple Sage the same year), though she is engaged to Brian Donlevy, and here we come to one major weakness of this movie.
 Donlevy was never convincing as a Westerner.
-He was, for instance, very poor as Grat Dalton in 1940 in When The Daltons Rode.
+He was, for instance, very poor as Grat Dalton in 1940 in When The Daltons Rode and he was a lousy Trampas in the post-war The Virginian.
 At a push he was OK as a smooth caddish-mustached charmer in a saloon (for example, Kent in Destry Rides Again) but he most certainly couldn't handle the tough ranch foreman cow-puncher role he has here.
 He has a major part as Billy's childhood friend and adult conscience.
 He is, frankly, hopeless.
 He is the nearest the movie has to a Pat Garrett figure.

 And to be blunt, even Robert Taylor himself.
-He was 30 and looks older and simply miscast as the juvenile killer.
+He was in his thirties and looks older and simply miscast as the juvenile killer.
 It's just plain odd when the cast refer to him as "Kid".
-Mr. Taylor was a matinee idol - fine, nothing wrong with that - but he was desperate to diversify and begged for this part.
-He didn't suit it.
-To be fair to Taylor, though, he did mature into not a bad Western tough guy.
-He was more than competent in The Law and Jake Wade, The Last Hunt and Saddle the Wind, and he was a surprisingly good horseman.
-He demonstrates those skills in Billy the Kid although there are a lot of those annoying actors-on-false-horse-in-the-studio shots while stuntmen actually ride through the stampede.
+(Many Billies were far too old).
+Mr. Taylor was a matinée idol - fine, nothing wrong with that - but he was desperate to diversify and loved Westerns.
+He begged for this part.
+But he wasn't right for it.
+Taylor did become a very good Western lead later on, in pictures helmed by some good directors such as Anthony Mann, William A Wellman and John Sturges.
+He was a fine horseman, as he demonstrates in Billy the Kid, although there are also a lot of those annoying actors-on-false-horse-in-the-studio shots while stuntmen actually ride through the stampede.

-The screen hero couldn't be a villain so a backstory is invented to justify Billy's career: a "rat" shot Billy's Pa in the back in Silver City so he gunned the man down and "drifted" into New Mexico (cowboys always drift, they can't travel).
+The screen hero couldn't be a villain so a backstory is invented to justify Billy's career: a "rat" shot Billy's pa in the back in Silver City so he gunned the man down and "drifted" into New Mexico (cowboys always have to drift, they can't travel).
 This is presumably a kind of reference to McCarty/Bonney's murder of the bully Windy Cahill.

 There are some good features of the movie, though.
 For one thing the locations are great.
 There's a lot of Arizona and saguaros, round Flagstaff, Tucson and Sedona, and there's also a good bit of Monument Valley.
 The scenes when Donlevy (on shining white charger, accompanied by Billy in black on a glistening black stallion) rides round the ranches gathering a posse are really good.
 So full marks to cinematographers William V Skall (The Return of Frank James) and Leonard Smith (Go West), to directors David Miller (his first Western but he later did the lovely Lonely Are The Brave) and Frank Borzage (his last Western; he'd done a lot of silents) and to MGM for financing it.